 Comfortable, protective shoes should always be worn, especially at play.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Do to Keep Your Child’s Feet Healthy

 Hammertoe is caused by a deformity that bends the toes, causing them to be crooked.
 The joint affected is located at the bottom of the big toe and can often appear unsightly.
 The skin on top of the toes may look swollen, and corns and calluses will often form there, typically caused by friction as it rubs against the shoes.
 Causes of hammertoe are commonly due to shoes fitting poorly, which may cause the toes to be constricted for long periods of time.
 There may be a predisposed genetic trait that may cause this condition, in addition to diabetic patients and arthritis sufferers being prone to hammertoe.
 There are numerous treatment options available, depending on the severity of this condition.
 A consultation with a podiatrist is suggested for a proper diagnosis.